Staffing and Scheduling: Differences Managers Need to Know

 As we mentioned, the 2-2-3 schedule is a shift work system designed for situations where it’s absolutely vital to maintain a certain level of employee staffing at all times.

-Police, firefighters, and paramedics — to name a few — have often used the 2-2-3 schedule or a variation of it because of the need to provide a prompt and effective response to emergency calls that could come in at any moment.
+Police, firefighters, and paramedics often use the 2-2-3 schedule or a variation of it because of the need to provide a prompt and effective response to emergency calls that could come in at any moment.

 However, many private sector businesses now provide support for a globally distributed customer base and have also adopted the 2-2-3 schedule.

-Although employees work long shifts in the 2-2-3 schedule, this is balanced out by ample time off.
+Although employees work long shifts in the 2-2-3 schedule, they also get plenty of time off to recover.
 Employees never work more than three days in a row, followed by two- or three-day “weekends,” and only work a total of about 180 days in a year.

 In most organizations, few employees will be eager to work overnight shifts.
 The 2-2-3 schedule removes any dispute about unfairness in who gets assigned to work nights by ensuring all employees are assigned the same number of night shifts each rotation.